hayleynondorf/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, identify the most important tasks and focus on them first.
 By prioritizing your work, you can ensure that you are making progress on the right things.

 Second, use time management techniques to your advantage.
 Block out time in Your schedule for specific tasks so that You can stay focused and avoid getting distracted.
 Using a timer can also help You stay on track and make sure that Your time is being used efficiently.
 Finally, organize your code and project files neatly and logically, which will make it easier for You to find and maintain Your code in the future.

+# 2023-12-19
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can make better use of your time and resources.
+Planning ahead can help to avoid last-minute emergencies and ensure that you have enough time to complete each task properly.
+Finally, staying organized will keep your code clean and readable, making it easier to maintain and update in the future.